-The Underlying Index is provided by Solactive AG.
+The Underlying Index is provided by Hedgeye Asset Management, LLC ("Index Provider" or "HAM") and the Underlying Index is calculated by Solactive AG ("Calculation Agent").
 The Index Provider is not affiliated with the Fund or Krane.
-The Index Provider determines the constituents and the relative weightings of the constituent securities in the Underlying Index.
+The Index Provider is a subsidiary of Hedgeye Risk Management, LLC ("HRM").
+The Index Provider receives the Risk RangeTM signals from HRM under a licensing agreement.
+The Index Provider determines the constituents and the relative weightings of the constituent positions in the Underlying Index.
 The Underlying Index was created for the Fund's exclusive use.
-Additional information about the Underlying Index is available on the Index Provider's website, www.solactive.com.
+Additional information about the Underlying Index is available on the Calculation Agent's website, www.solactive.com.